FireDynamics/LectureFireSimulation/book/content/modelling/02_fluids/03_turbulence.md

 Statistics of velocity fluctuations.
 :::

 The canonical setup for the transition form a laminar to a turbulent flow is a pipe flow, as shown in {numref}`fig-turbulence-pipe-setup`.
-Starting with a uniform flow at the inlet, the flow at the boudaries is deaccelarated and an acccording flow pattern develops.
+Starting with a uniform flow at the inlet, the flow at the boudaries is deaccelerated and an acccording flow pattern develops.
 Depending on the Reynolds number, the mean velocity profiles differ significantly.
 While in the laminar case a parabolic profile develops, a flattened profile is characteristic for a turbulent flow, see {numref}`fig-turbulence-pipe-velocity`.
 An other observation is that the effective viscosity differs in both cases.
 While in the laminar case the observed value is the material property and thus constant, it shows a higher and dynamic value in the turbulent case, see {numref}`fig-turbulence-pipe-viscosity`.

 :::{figure-md} fig-turbulence-pipe-setup
 <img src="./figs/turbulence-pipe-sketch-labeled.svg" width="80%">